joecodecreations/oanda-historical-data-gather/README.md

 # oanda-historical-data-gather

-Small Piece of a larger codebase I have prive.
-This only gathers oanda historical data
+Small Piece of a larger codebase I have private.
+This only gathers oanda historical data but dropping it here for a friend ;)

+It can get data and there's some leftover from also making trades